+Foothills students with a full course load can get certified to use the space for free.
 High school students can take Makerspace classes for credit at Foothill.
-Students in Foothill’s attendance area will be able to take these classes tuition free.
+Students in Foothill’s attendance area can take these classes tuition free.

 We are also hosting maker and other events for the community.
 Starting in December 2017 we are offering a limited number of community memberships and will expand memberships over time.
 You can get on our waitlist for community membership.